ABOUT GOVERNMENT RECORDS DATABASE

 Some files may be made available for viewing online, others at the Archives Reading Room (ARR) of the National Archives of Singapore at 1, Canning Rise, Singapore 179868.
 While the ARR is open from 10am to 9pm daily, except Public Holidays, please note that full services, such as access to Digital Viewers (Restricted) and ARR duty officers, are only available on Mondays to Fridays (10am – 6.30pm).
 More information about visiting can be found here http://www.nas.gov.sg/archivesonline/faq.

 Records may contain data that is protected by the Personal Data Protection Act or other laws (collectively referred to as Personal Data), and access given does not constitute permission to use or disclose such data.
 If you come across any Personal Data, it is your responsibility to ensure that you do not reveal it without permission.
-If any use or revelation of Personal Data on your part breaches the Personal Data Protection Act or any other laws, you agree to remove such Personal Data from the public domain and you acknowledge that National Archives of Singapore may suspend or bar you from access to records or other archives.
+If any use or revelation of Personal Data on your part breaches the Personal Data Protection Act or any other laws, you will agree to remove such Personal Data from the public domain and you acknowledge that National Archives of Singapore may suspend or bar you from access to records or other archives.

 10. HOW DO I REQUEST COPIES OF RECORDS THAT ARE NOT AVAILABLE ONLINE?